DEMONSLAYER66/Overseer/Patron (Premium) Features.md

     > - Priority assistance for your guild's needs.
 + `Refined Automaton Patron` (***$8/month***)
   - Access to more advanced exclusive services for your guild offered by 🎩Lord Bottington.
-    > - Extra customization capabilities and features for directives.
+    > - Extra customization capabilities for directives.
     > - Access to exclusive directives and features.
     > - Exclusive shop items for you and your guild members.
     > - Exclusive status in support guild.